-3.3 Competitive advantage matrix
+Competitive advantage matrix

 The indicators of sources of competitive advantage and of technology knowledge (level of innovation capacity) can be combined to show country positions in the competitive advantage matrix (see figure 3).
-The matrix identifies relatively clearly lagging in the group of new and less developed EU members (EU-13) compared to the more advanced members (EU-12).
+The matrix identifies relatively clearly the lagging group of the new and less developed EU members (EU-13) compared to the more advanced members (EU-12).
 Greatly differing country positions in the competitiveness matrix often signal the necessity to specify analytical instruments for assessment and policy measures for related economic and political support at the national level.
-Lagging of the EU-13 is demonstrated in the prevailing cost-based competitive advantage, i.e. low importance of unique products and processes; competitiveness is more efficiency-driven.
+Lagging of the EU-13 is demonstrated in the prevailing cost-based competitive advantage, i.e. low importance of unique products and processes; competitiveness is more efficiencydriven.
 This lagging is also clearly shown in the persisting reliance on external sources of technology knowledge, i.e. low importance of internal knowledge sources (research and development activities).
 Own innovation capacity is insufficiently developed, although most countries within this group demonstrate the ability to adapt external technology knowledge to local needs.